 Day passes are valid for a single day only, but you can tube all day!
 A season pass is our best value and pays for itself in just three visits!

-Do you offer senior rates for AvalancheXpress tickets?
+Do you offer senior rates or military discount for AvalancheXpress tickets?

 Sorry, we do not offer senior rates.
 Our rates are for guests 4 and under, or 5 and up.
 We do offer a 10% military discount.
 To take advantage of this offer, please purchase tickets at the ticket counter.